 I do believe the camera doesn't lie BUT are we creating a false truth by what we choose to include in a picture and what to omit by choosing our subject and view point.

+Looking in one direction we might have a gorgeous sea/country/castle/garden view, whilst if you look in another you might only see pylons/waste land/ sewage works - so realistically which way will you face to take a photo for the family album?
+Hmm, thought so unless you have a fetish for sewage you'll probably go for the nice view.
+So already we are creating a distortion of the truth, or at least metaphorically attaching a rose coloured filter to the camera lens.
 How often do we make sure our hair is brushed, check in a mirror and pull clothes straight before the shutter button is pressed?
 Personally for me, it is whenever I can - there is nothing worse than seeing a photograph with a big smile with a piece of food stuck in your teeth!

 But this is where the joy of Photoshop comes in, we no longer have to bin a photograph or tear it in two like our ancestors.